 I purchased a Snap-On Pressurized sand blaster, Model Y441 pressurized tank @ 80 psi.

-It has a 1 inch delivery hose coming out of the tank.
-I have hooked up the supply line, which is .5 inch copper feed line, with a .5 inch hose.
+It has a 1-inch delivery hose coming out of the tank.
+I have hooked up the supply line, which is a .5-inch copper feed line, with a .5-inch hose.

 Randy, I don’t do much blasting, so I don’t know if 2 minutes to get 144 sq/inches of metal back down to clean profile is fast or slow.

-I do believe that somewhere in the specs for the sandblast unit it should tell you what the compressed air feed flow rate for that blast gun, at 80 PSI is.
+I do believe that somewhere in the specs for the sandblasting unit it should tell you what the compressed air feed flow rate for that blasted gun, at 80 PSI is.
 That’s the info that will tell you whether you have enough flow or not.